 Because anthocyanins are expressed through the autumn period of a plant’s growing cycle, indoor growers will need to mimic autumn’s decrease in sunlight and temperature to decrease chlorophyll production.

-For indoor growing, using autumn-like growing conditions to enhance the vibrancy of a purple-hued cannabis plant can be tricky as different strains respond better to different temperatures and light exposure.
+For indoor cannabis strains, using autumn-like growing conditions to enhance the vibrancy of a purple-hued cannabis plant can be tricky as different strains respond better to different temperatures and light exposure.

 Many successful indoor growers recommend dropping the indoor temperature to just below 50 degrees to about two weeks before harvest time to decrease chlorophyll production and bring out the purple hues of cannabis strains.